-- Perform a visual check of the electrical connections for the lighting and ABS/ EBS for wear and damage. - ► Perform a visual check of the lighting and signalling systems. - Have defective electrical components replaced by an authorised specialist workshop. - Only have work on the electrical equipment performed by trained electricians, or by personnel trained especially for the purpose, in accordance with all applicable safety rules and regulations.
+Perform a visual check of the electrical connections for the lighting and ABS/ EBS for wear and damage.

+- Perform a visual check of the lighting and signalling systems. - Perform a visual inspection of the electrical connections. - Have defective electrical components replaced by an authorised specialist workshop. - Only have work on the electrical equipment performed by trained electricians, or by personnel trained especially for the purpose, in accordance with all applicable safety rules and regulations.